premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 Following is how the JUnit execution procedure works −

-   - First of all method annotated as `@BeforeClass` execute only once.
+- The method annotated with `@BeforeAll` is executed once at the start of the class.
+- The method annotated with `@BeforeEach` executes before Testcase 1 begins.
+- The method Testcase1 annotated with @Test is the testcase in the class.
+- The method annotated with `@AfterEach` runs after Testcase 1 completes execution.
-   - Lastly, the method annotated as `@AfterClass` executes only once.
+- The method annotated with `@BeforeEach` executes before Testcase 2 begins.
-   - Method annotated as `@Before` executes for each test case but before executing the test case.
-   - Method annotated as `@After` executes for each test case but after the execution of test case.
-   - In between method annotated as `@Before` and method annotated as `@After` each test case executes.
+- The method Testcase2 annotated with `@Test` is the testcase in the class.
+- The method annotated with `@AfterEach` runs after Testcase 2 completes execution.
+- The method annotated with `@AfterAll` is executed once at the end of the class after both testcase 1 and 2 are executed.

 </blockquote>
 </details>

 ---

-38. What is the purpose of `Org.junit.junitcore` Class?
+38. What is the purpose of `Org.JUnit.JUnitcore` Class?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)